 Cardiovascular disease

-At Health Innovation KSS, our CVD prevention programme is planned and delivered collaboratively with partners across Kent, Surrey and Sussex, to develop, implement and embed strategies that tackle CVD and address the closely interconnected issues of health inequalities and climate change simultaneously.
+At Health Innovation KSS, our CVD prevention programme is planned and delivered collaboratively with partners across Kent, Surrey and Sussex, to develop, implement and embed strategies that tackle CVD and address health inequalities.

 Cardiovascular disease prevention